 At Grass Roots, we are using this technology to empower you - our community of conscientious eaters.
 By putting tracking information on each package, we give you access to the supply chain, the lives of animals on pasture, harvesting and ultimately processing.

 The Grass Roots Way

 1. Every package of Grass Roots meat is labeled with both a QR code and a shortened link to the journey of that specific species.
 From this blockchain-backed platform, you can see where the animal was raised, when and where it was harvested, and how many others were raised with it and processed.
 The transactions of ownership between farmer, processor, and Grass Roots show exactly how the meat traveled through our supply chain.

 2. We operate under a policy of total transparency - our livestock standards are on our site for all to read.
 Our careful attention to animal husbandry and land management make our product unique, and we want people who care about food quality and health to understand how we’re different.

 3. Our farms and processors have open-door policies so you can visit anytime, giving you complete access to every step in the journey.
 A lot of producers make claims but very few will let you see every part of the journey for yourselves.

-This level of transparency is unprecedented for a meat company in the United States.
-Though Provenance—the U.K.-based tech firm that built and hosts this blockchain platform— which is working with a few other food producers worldwide.
+This level of transparency is unprecedented for a meat company in the United States, which we accomplish by using Provenance—the U.K.-based tech firm that built and hosts the blockchain platform .
 And while we expect other companies will soon be using blockchain tech for internal tracking purposes and supply chain and data management, it will be interesting to see who is willing to share their details with consumers.